 As can be illustrated considering a simple game, Bell's theorem is an extremely strong argument in favor of some hidden causal influences distributing faster than light.

-A main argument in favor of rejecting realism is that, given the strangeness of quantum theory, it has to be rejected anyway.
-The main counterargument is, in this case, the existence of viable realistic interpretations of quantum theory, in particular the de Broglie-Bohm interpretation, Nelsonian stochastics, and, more recently, Caticha's entropic dynamics, which describes reality by a configuration space trajectory \(q(t)\in Q\), while the wave function \(\psi(q,t)\) describes only our incomplete knowledge of the system.
+A main argument in favor of rejecting such fundamental principles is that, given the strangeness of quantum theory, they have to be rejected anyway.
+The main counterargument is, in this case, the existence of viable realistic interpretations of quantum theory, in particular the de Broglie-Bohm interpretation and Nelsonian stochastics.
+Among them, I favor Caticha's entropic dynamics, which describes reality by a configuration space trajectory \(q(t)\in Q\), while the wave function \(\psi(q,t)\) describes only our incomplete knowledge of the system.
 I also propose a minimal realist interpretation, which avoids all, even minor, steps beyond Schrödinger's wave mechanics.

 It is worth to note that such realistic "hidden variable" interpretations of quantum theory are closely connected with ether interpretations of relativistic gravity, because both require a (more or less hidden) preferred frame.
 For the discussion of all such "hidden variable" proposals for the foundations of physics, as well as of other similar approaches to modern physics, I have started a forum, the

 The forum is open for many alternative proposals for modern physics, but they should be compatible with modern physics, so, the proponents should be at least familiar with the established theories, in particular with GR, the SM of particle physics and the SM of cosmology.